volleyhq/volley-cli/README.md

 ## What is Volley?

-[Volley](https://volleyhooks.com) is a reliable webhook middleware platform that accepts webhooks from any source and dispatches them to your endpoints with guaranteed delivery, rate limiting, and comprehensive monitoring.
-Perfect for testing webhooks locally, debugging webhook issues, and building production webhook infrastructure.
+[Volley](https://volleyhooks.com) is a **webhook-as-a-service platform** that provides reliable webhook infrastructure for both development and production.
+Volley accepts webhooks from any source and dispatches them to your endpoints with guaranteed delivery, rate limiting, and comprehensive monitoring.

+**Perfect for:**
+- 🧪 **Local Development** - Test webhooks locally without exposing your server
+- 🏗️ **Production Infrastructure** - Reliable webhook delivery at scale
+- 🔍 **Webhook Debugging** - Comprehensive monitoring and event replay
+- 🏢 **Multi-Tenant SaaS** - Manage webhooks for multiple customers
+- 🔄 **Webhook Fan-out** - Send one webhook to multiple destinations

 **Key Features:**
-- ✅ **Persistent Webhook URLs** - URLs that never change (unlike ngrok)
+- ✅ **Persistent Webhook URLs** - URLs that never change
-- ✅ **No Tunneling Required** - Your local server stays private
 - ✅ **Guaranteed Delivery** - Automatic retries with exponential backoff
 - ✅ **Built-in Monitoring** - Track every webhook event with detailed metrics
 - ✅ **Rate Limiting** - Configurable events per second (EPS) at source and destination levels
-- ✅ **Production Ready** - Same endpoint works for development and production
+- ✅ **Production Ready** - Enterprise-grade reliability with 99.999% uptime
+- ✅ **Multi-Tenant Architecture** - Organizations, projects, and role-based access control
+- ✅ **Local Development** - CLI tool for forwarding webhooks to localhost (no tunneling needed)

 ## Installation